aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 # Save and exit
 ```

-#### What Just Happened
+#### What Happened?

-In Getting Started, you launched CloudFormation stacks for CMKs.
+In [Getting Started](./getting-started.md), you launched CloudFormation stacks for CMKs.
 One of these CMKs was nicknamed Faythe.
 As part of launching these templates, the CMK's Amazon Resource Name (ARN) was written to a configuration file on disk, the `state` variable that is loaded and parsed.

-Now Faythe's ARN is pulled into a variable, and used to initialize a keyring or master key provider that will use the Faythe CMK.
-That new keyring/master key provider is passed in to your API, and you are set to start encrypting and decrypting with KMS and the Encryption SDK.
+Now Faythe's ARN is pulled into a variable, and used to initialize a Keyring or Master Key Provider that will use the Faythe CMK.
+That new Keyring/Master Key Provider is passed into your API, and you are set to start encrypting and decrypting with KMS and the Encryption SDK.

 ### Checking Your Work